aws-samples/aws-transit-gateway-inter-region-peering/README.md

 ```

 ## How can I setup a site-to-site VPN?

 * Follow the steps provided here - https://github.com/aws-samples/vpn-gateway-strongwswan
-* The previous stack has setup the below resources
+* The previous stack has set up the below resources
     * Transit Gateway
     * Customer Gateway
     * Site-to-Site VPN